tensorpack/benchmarks/ResNet-MultiGPU/README.md

 [tensorflow/benchmarks](https://github.com/tensorflow/benchmarks).
 Their performance should be the same.

+Here we measure performance by the number of images the trainer can process per second when training a ResNet-50 on ImageNet-size images.

-This script is focused on the performance of different parallel strategies.
+This script is tested on fake data to focus on the performance of different parallel strategies.
-To train on real data with reasonable experiments settings, see [Tensorpack ResNet example](https://github.com/tensorpack/tensorpack/tree/master/examples/ResNet) or [ResNet-Horovod benchmark](../ResNet-Horovod).
+To train on real data with reasonable experiment settings, see [Tensorpack ResNet example](https://github.com/tensorpack/tensorpack/tree/master/examples/ResNet) or [ResNet-Horovod benchmark](../ResNet-Horovod).

 ## Scripts: